JPBallares/caesir-cipher-wheel/README.md

 - `index.html`: This is the main HTML file that provides the structure of the web page.
 - `css/styles.css`: This is the CSS file that contains styles for the web page.
+- `css/styles.scss`: This is the Sass file that we modify and compile to styles.css.
 - `js/script.js`: This is the JavaScript file that adds interactivity to the web page.

 ## Usage